Marcrulo/DTU-courses-extension/README.md

 ## 💻 Part B - Chrome extension
 The logic for the extension is all contained in the `content.js` file, where the css is stored in `main.css`.
 For a brief overview, the file is structured like this:
-1. Load relevant files
+1) Read the json gists that are continuously updated through a github action
-2. Run code as soon as files are loaded (using async)
+2) Run code as soon as files are loaded (using async)
-3. Extend left-most div/table (the element with course type, name, points etc.)
+3) Extend left-most div/table (the element with course type, name, points etc.)
-4. Constructing tables structure, where the cells represent graph nodes (courses)
+4) Constructing and rendering tables, where the cells represent graph nodes (courses)
-5. Render tables in HTML
+5) Draw lines (edges) between cells, corresponding to the graph we computed.
+Lines are created using the “LeaderLine” package
-6. Draw lines (edges) between cells, corresponding to the graph we computed.
-Lines are created using the "LeaderLine" package
+6) Upon hovering, highlight node and its 1-hop neighborhood (highlight immediate neighbors in both directions)
-7. Upon hovering, highlight node and its 1-hop neighborhood (highlight immediate neighbors in both directions)
+7) Collapse graph if its too big; requiring the user to click in order to get the full view